Z-mdy/Linux_Foundation_Class/01_Basic_Linux/09_service_management/9-1_service_management.md

 start		= starting services
-stop		= stop currently running services restart		= restart a running service reload		= reloading configuration withou restarting service enable		= start a service at boot disable		= diable service from starting atuomatically status		= check the status of a service is-active 	= check to see a service is currently active is-eanble 	= check to see a service is currently enable list-units	= show list of all units(services)
+stop		= stop currently running services restart		= restart a running service reload		= reloading configuration without restarting service enable		= start a service at boot disable		= diable service from starting automatically status		= check the status of a service is-active 	= check to see service is currently active is-enabled 	= Check to see service is currently enabled list-units	= show list of all units(services)
 ```